netxms/netxms-doc/admin/appendix.rst

   * - Server.MessageOfTheDay
     - Message to be shown when a user logs into the console.
     -
     - No
+  * - ServerName
+    - Name of this server.
+Displayed in status bar of management console.
+    -
+    - No
+  * - Server.RoamingMode
+    - Enable/disable roaming mode for server (when server can be disconnected from one network and connected to another or IP address of the server can change)
+    - true
+    - No
+  * - Server.Security.2FA.TrustedDeviceTTL
+    - TTL (in seconds) for 2FA trusted device.
+    - 0
+    - No
   * - Server.Security.CaseInsensitiveLoginNames
     - Enable/disable case insensitive login names.